hpcleuven/VscDocumentation/source/access/mfa_quickstart.rst

 #.
 Copy-paste the provided link in a browser and follow it.
-   Note that if using Putty then simply highlighting the link with your mouse will copy the URL to your clipboard; avoid using CTRL-C, or it will send a SIGINT signal interrupting your process, instead of performing a copy operation.
+   Note that if using Putty then simply highlighting the link with your mouse will copy the URL to your clipboard; avoid using CTRL-C, or it will send a SIGINT signal interrupting your process instead of performing a copy operation.
    Once you paste the link in your browser, you end up on a login page of your university or association.
    For KU Leuven this will be the idp page: